As we look at the news this week, it is interesting to see how quickly our priorities can change.

 On that note, let's take a look at this week's guide to the headlines for the area's 'twenty-something' generation:

-LOCALLY: Three longtime incumbents, who serve on the Toms River Regional District's School Board, will not be running for re-election.
+LOCALLY: Three longtime incumbents, who serve on the Toms River Regional District's School Board, .
 Patch reported that Board President Linda Garvey and former board presidents Betty Vasil and Meera Malik would not be returning to serve on the board after their current terms expire.
 All three have served on the board since 1993.